resonatecoop/stream/CONTRIBUTING.md

 # Contributing

 Thanks for your interest in contributing!
+Please see the [Developer Guide](https://community.resonate.is/docs?topic=2262) in our [Resonate Handbook](https://community.resonate.is/docs) for a clear overview of all things development related.

 There are many ways to contribute:
 - Refactoring code